Manuel Bonoan

-Manuel Manligas Bonoan (born August 5, 1945) is a Filipino businessman and engineer who served as the 40th secretary of public works and highways from June 30, 2022 until his resignation on September 1, 2025.
+Manuel Manligas Bonoan (born August 5, 1945) is a Filipino engineer and businessman who served as the 40th secretary of public works and highways from June 30, 2022 until his resignation on September 1, 2025.
 An associate of the DPWH since 1967, he had previously served as secretary in an acting capacity in 2007.
 Bonoan was the president and chief executive officer of SMC Tollways.

 Education

 Bonoan received his degree in civil engineering from the Mapúa Institute of Technology in the late 1960s.

 Bonoan later acquired a graduate degree in highway engineering at the University of New South Wales in Australia.